FlowFuse/node-red-dashboard/docs/nodes/config/ui-base.md

 It is possible to install any FlowFuse Dashboard applications as a Progressive Web App onto a desktop or mobile device, giving the appearance and user-experience of a native mobile application.
 You can read more about that functionality [here](../../user/pwa.md).

 The "Allow Install" option provides the capability to enable/disable the option to "Install" your Dashboard as an application.
-If you are using FlowFuse authentication, this is recommended, as the PWA workers cache content separate from authentication sessions.
+If you are using FlowFuse authentication, this is not recommended, as the PWA workers cache content separate from authentication sessions.

 ## Header Style Options <AddedIn version="1.10.0" />